 - Remember that there are fewer bathrooms on a bus than a train.

-- The motion of a train ride will not cause any problems with the pregnancy, such as starting labor.
+- The motion of a train ride will not cause any problems with the pregnancy, and it won't start labor either.

 Are there special concerns for traveling by air?